-By calculating the disorder-averaged real-space topological number $\mathcal{Q}$ for the system of $N = 200$ on the $W -J$ plane over $N_c=100$ disorder configurations, we obtain the topological phase diagram shown in Fig.\ref{FigFlux}(b,c).
+By calculating the disorder-averaged real-space topological number $\mathcal{Q}$ for the system of $N = 200$ on the $W -J$ plane over $N_c=100$ disorder realizations, we obtain the topological phase diagrams shown in Fig.\ref{FigFlux}(b,c).
 It is easy to see that the random flux can induce TAIs with latent chiral symmetry.
-In the clean limit $\Phi = 0$, the system is in the trivial phase with $\mathcal{Q} = 0$ at filling 1/4 for intracell hopping $J\lesssim -0.6$ ($J\gtrsim 0.6$ at filling 3/4) in Fig.\ref{FigFlux}b (c).
-Interestingly, there exists nontrivial $\mathcal{Q} = 1$ phase in the intracell hopping $J\lesssim -0.6$ ($J\gtrsim 0.6$ at filling 3/4) region with moderate disorder strength, indicating the existence of TAIs induced by the random flux.
-The black lines in Fig.\ref{FigFlux}(b,c) stand for the divergence points of localization length $\Lambda$ of the zero-energy states of the Hamiltonian matrix $\mathcal{R}_S(H_Q)-V I $, which are in accordance with the topological phase transitions.
+In the clean limit of $\Phi = 0$, the system is in the trivial phase with $\mathcal{Q} = 0$ at filling 1/4 for intracell hopping $J\lesssim -0.6$ ($J\gtrsim 0.6$ at filling 3/4); cf. Fig.\ref{FigFlux}(b) and (c).
+Interestingly, there exists a nontrivial $\mathcal{Q} = 1$ phase in the intracell hopping $J\lesssim -0.6$ ($J\gtrsim 0.6$ at filling 3/4) region with moderate disorder strength, indicating the existence of TAIs induced by the random flux.
+The black lines in Fig.\ref{FigFlux}(b,c) represent the divergence points of the localization length $\Lambda$ of the zero-energy states of the Hamiltonian matrix $\mathcal{R}_S(H_Q ,E)-V I $, which are in accordance with the topological phase transitions.